-I am not an expert but a mere admirer of his marvellous work.
+I am not an expert but a mere admirer of his marvelous work.
 For me, the most appealing feature about his designs is the seamless extension of the interior to the vastness of the natural environment outside.
 That connection is astounding!
 Walls and other vertical barriers obstruct the depth of a space, making you feel somewhat trapped or enclosed.
-I have done my fair share of travelling – staying at hotels/villas and I must admit that I absolutely love properties designed by him and his protégées.
+I have done my fair share of traveling – staying at hotels/villas and I must admit that I absolutely love properties designed by him and his protégées.

-Coming back to architectural aspects of Anantara Kalutara; The gable roof of the main building was beautiful and considered to be one of the most iconic design features.
+Coming back to the architectural aspects of Anantara Kalutara; The gable roof of the main building was beautiful and considered to be one of the most iconic design features.
 I love high ceilings!
 Especially here at Anantara, it allows the free flow of the breeze and we were able to enjoy the uninterrupted view of the lagoon and the ocean while being indoors.
 It was almost like we were outdoors.
-I think Geoffrey Bawa designs are special because he designs them around a natural point.
+I think Geoffrey Bawa’s designs are special because he designs them around a natural point.
 Like in this instance the lagoon.
 It is easier for us to imagine now that he has already built this but just imagine how he would have looked at the empty space and envisioned it when there was nothing!

 The entire property is one big aesthetic treat to your eyes and I couldn’t have imagined a better place to rest my tired preggy feet.

-Just a year following the demise of this 20th-century architect (2003), Tsunami struck (2004 December 26) damaging some parts that were on the lagoon and seaside of the property under construction.
+Just a year following the demise of this 20th-century architect (2003), a Tsunami struck (2004 December 26) damaging some parts that were on the lagoon and seaside of the property under construction.
 Channa Daswatta – a protégé of Bawa was later appointed as the lead architect of the project.